KTheXIII/embedded_system/Assembly/Registers.md

 ## General purpose registers

-Registers are speical storages with 8-bit capacity and they look like this
+Registers are special storages with 8-bit capacity and they look like this

 ```
 [ 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 ]